open-mmlab/mmpretrain/docs/en/notes/projects.md

-# Projects based on MMClassification
+# Projects based on MMPretrain

 There are many projects built upon MMClassification.
 We list some of them as examples of how to extend MMClassification for your own projects.